giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-18-geneticsharp-in-the-wild-design-of-a-warehouse-order-picking-policy.md

 ---
 I started a [series of posts](/tags/geneticsharp-in-the-wild/) about some outstanding scientific papers and projects using [GeneticSharp](https://github.com/giacomelli/GeneticSharp).

-For this fourth post the choose one is the `Design of a Warehouse Order Picking Policy - Using Genetic Algorithm`.
+For this fourth post the chosen one is the `Design of a Warehouse Order Picking Policy - Using Genetic Algorithm`.

 ## Introduction
 The main motivation of the author about this paper was: